0xMF/toybox/content/post/captain's_log.md

 Attempting to jail nginx, using ezjail but have not been too successful this far.
 An initial [reference](http://blog.shatow.net/post/2013-11-27-sandboxing-php-part2.markdown) for further steps.

+The biggest problem I had was to get networking going on in the jail.
+There was no way of connecting to the Internet, until I realized my IP number that I was using was incorrect (it was a local IP) when I should've been using an external facing IP.
+After I did that and connected the nameserver (via /etc/resolv.conf).
+I was in business.
+[Dan Langille's](http://dan.langille.org/2013/12/23/accessing-freebsd-jails-over-openvpn/) post on jails was the tipping point for me.
+Now that I have Internet connectivity within the jail, I'm ok.

 2015-Mar-9 | Narrowing